AllenInstitute/ecephys_spike_sorting/README.md

 - quality metrics params

 Read through the parameter list for **create_input_json.py** to see which parameters are already passed in and therefore settable per run from a calling pipeline script.
-These currently include the threhold parameter for Kilosort, switches to include postprocessing steps within Kilosort, and radii (in um) to define the extent of templates and regions for calculating quality metrics.
-These
+These currently include the threshold parameter for Kilosort, switches to include postprocessing steps within Kilosort, and radii (in um) to define the extent of templates and regions for calculating quality metrics.
+These radii are converted to sites in **create_input_json.py** using the probe type read from the metadata.

 ### Running scripts